ricardoalcazar/service-jenkins-nginx/README.md

 # service-jenkins-nginx
-Docker service for Jenkins and Nginx
+Docker service for Jenkins and Nginx.

 The standalone service is invoked using "docker-compose -f docker-compose-simple.yml".
-Assumes the service is running on MacOS and leverages "docker-proxy" to access "/var/run/docker.sock".
+If running on MacOS, must leverage "docker-proxy" to access "/var/run/docker.sock".